Dimension 1 - Social Strategy

 1.B.1.1 The provider has protocols for social performance data collection that identify who collects the data, how, and when.

 Accurate and timely data collection happens only when the roles and responsibilities are very clear for who does what, and when.
-This requires also regular data checks.
+This requires also regular checks on data accuracy by internal control/operations and internal audit.

 Scoring guidance

-- Score “partially” if the provider has established protocols for outcomes data collection but employees implement them inconsistently, or if the provider has collected outcomes data but as a one-time activity rather than a regular one.
-The score is also “partially” if some of the data are collected on paper but not captured in MIS or in databases to be used and analyzed.
+• Score “partially” if the provider has established protocols for client outcomes data collection, but employees implement them inconsistently and/or do not carry out data quality/accuracy checks, or if the provider has collected client outcomes data as follows: (1) as a one-time activity; (2) some data collected on paper but not captured in MIS or databases to be used and analyzed; (3) collection of one or two types of client outcomes data only.

-- Score “no” if the provider does not collect outcomes data in a way that data can be used and analyzed.
+• Score “no” if the provider does not collect client outcomes data in a consistent and regular way that data can be used and analyzed.

 Sources of information